Quaid5050/best-perfume-fe/README.md

 - 🔥 Type checking [TypeScript](https://www.typescriptlang.org)
 - 💎 Integrate with [Tailwind CSS](https://tailwindcss.com)
 - ✅ Strict Mode for TypeScript and React 19
-- 📦 Type-safe ORM with DrizzleORM, compatible with PostgreSQL, SQLite, and MySQL
-- 💽 Offline and local development database with PGlite
-- ☁️ Remote and production database with Neon (PostgreSQL)
 - 🌐 Multi-language (i18n) with next-intl and [Crowdin](https://l.crowdin.com/next-js)
 - ♻️ Type-safe environment variables with T3 Env
 - ⌨️ Form handling with React Hook Form